Sinthya01/VSTS-vscode-extension/README.md

 you do not want to provide your email address, just leave it empty (we'll still get your feedback).  *Note:*
 Feedback can be sent even if telemetry reporting is disabled.

+* `team signin` – Use this command to sign in to a Team Services account or Team Foundation Server 2015 Update 2 (and later) server.
+When your credentials are provided, they will be stored securely on your computer.
+The saved credentials will be used for that account until they are removed by the `team signout` command or overwritten by a subsequent `team signin` command.
+See the "Secure Credential Storage" topic below for more details.

+* `team signout` – Use this command to sign out from a Team Services account or Team Foundation Server 2015 Update 2 (and later) server.
+Signing out will remove your credentials from your local computer.
+To sign back in, you will need to run the `team signin` command again.

 * `team view blame` – If a file in the repository is opened in the editor, it will open your browser to the blame page for that file in the current branch in the server repository.